 People generally attend the entire length of time set aside for a session, but some will continue on with that topic with others passionately interested in further conversation.
 Additionally some people will go from session to session cross-pollinating ideas between groups (known as bumble bees), while others still will flit and listen in as their fancy takes them (known as butterflies).
 All of these are OK and encouraged.
 This is what makes open space wonderful.

 As you register, and to prepare you to experience the most out of Agile Coach Camp, think about what you are passionately wanting to learn, explore, and share.
 Be prepared to discuss this, but don’t plan to have an agenda to lecture folks on a subject.
 You need to be open to dialog; as you propose topics for the marketplace, you are basically agreeing to hold a space and facilitate a discussion on the topic at hand.
-There is no expectation that you are an expert in that area and often these topics are coaches are looking for insights.
+There is no expectation that you are an expert in that area and often these topics are coaches looking for insights from others.

 If you are new to Open Space and want to learn more whether as a facilitator, host or participant, here are some things for you to review before arriving: